Adventure Filmmakers' Workshop 2017

-The Adventure Filmmakers’ Workshop is an exceptional chance for independent and emerging filmmakers to turn their projects into reality, under the guidance of two of the world’s premier adventure filmmakers.
-During a jam-packed nine days in the fall, you’ll hone your craft, strengthen your skills, network and mingle with fellow filmmakers, industry insiders and decision-makers, do it all within the core of the Banff Mountain Film and Book Festival.
-You’ll also have full access to Festival events — motivation galore!
+The Adventure Filmmakers’ Workshop is an exceptional chance for independent and emerging filmmakers to turn their projects into reality under the guidance of two of the world’s premier adventure filmmakers.
+During a jam-packed nine days in the fall, you’ll hone your craft, strengthen your skills, and network and mingle with fellow filmmakers, industry insiders and decision-makers.
+You'll do it all within the core of the Banff Mountain Film and Book Festival.
+You’ll also have full access to festival events — motivation galore!

 What does the program offer?